threefoldtech/zos/docs/architecture/decisions/0002-no-overhead-for-vm-mem.md

-# 1. Record architecture decisions
+# 1. No overhead for VM memory

 Date: 2022-11-24